walterhiggins/ScriptCraft/README.md

 # Let's begin...

 I created ScriptCraft to make it easier for younger programmers to create their own Minecraft Mods.
-ScriptCraft makes it easier for new programmers to create Minecraft mods.
-Mods are written using the Javascript programming language and once the ScriptCraft mod is installed, you can add your own new Mods by adding Javascript (.js) files in a directory.
+Mods are written using the Javascript programming language.
+Once the ScriptCraft mod is installed, you can add your own new Mods by adding Javascript (.js) files in a directory.